Slack screen sharing under Wayland

 Fixing Zoom’s Screen Sharing on Debian Unstable

-Zoom has a native Linux client which supports screen sharing in Wayland, at least on some platforms.
-Today when I tried to start a Share Screen I encountered the following error:
+Zoom has a native Linux client that supports screen sharing in Wayland, at least on some platforms.
+Today, when I tried to start Share Screen, I encountered the following error:

 Error when trying to start Share Screen